XueQiangFan/DMVFL-RSA/README.md

 ## run
 >> python main.py -p fasta path -o result path

-More details about SPRSA can be found from the following paper: xxx
+More details about SPRSA can be found from the following paper:xxx

 Xueqiang Fan
 2021.01